digitallawyer/openlegaldictionary/_definitions/civts.md

 ---
 title: Civts
 permalink: "/definitions/civts.html"
-body: Lat In the Roman law.
+body: Lat in the Roman law.
 A dti-zen; as distinguished from incola, (an in-habitant;) origin or birth constituting the former, domicile the latter.
 Code, 10, 40, 7.
 And see U. S. v.
 Rhodes, 27 Fed.
 Cas.
 788
 published_at: '2018-07-07'